 Gel: This is the preferred choice for oily or acne-prone skin.

-Regardless of the type you choose, remember to look for an SPF 30+ broad-spectrum sunscreen that protects against both UVA and UVB rays.
+Regardless of the type you choose, remember to look for at least an SPF 30+ broad-spectrum sunscreen that protects against both UVA and UVB rays.

 Physical vs Chemical Sunscreens